mrahmadt/NexaAIOne/docs/Installation/docker.md

 ## Step 4: Edit Configuration File

-Open the `.env` file using your preferred text editor and configure it according to your requirements.
+Open the `docker/NexaAIOne/.env` file using your preferred text editor and configure it according to your requirements.
 Make sure to follow the inline comments provided within the file for guidance on each setting.

 ## Step 5: Run Installation Script Again